 - 1 small bay leaf

-- 1 cup tomatoes fine chopped or pureed (2 to 3 no)
+- 1 cup tomatoes fine chopped or pureed (3 no)

 - 1/8 teaspoon turmeric